Maintaining data security in the cloud is becoming more challenging. Discover how organizations’ best practices and security tools may help

 Organizations must be responsible for putting in place and enforcing policies for cloud data ownership.
 At a basic level, organizations must develop their data governance programs to properly classify their data and be able to implement and monitor the appropriate security measures regarding the different levels of data sensitivity.

 Organizations that use cloud services are responsible for the security of the software they run in the cloud.
 Patching is among the pillars of security for on-premises and cloud-based environments.

 While operating in the cloud environment, monitoring network activity is not always feasible.
-Instead, the main security focus must shift to the assets that are running in the cloud and the processes used to deploy and manage them.
+Instead, the main security focus must shift to the assets running in the cloud and the processes used to deploy and manage them.
 To this end, many organizations build security into apps at the design and coding stages.